jeffrey-vlokhoven/leaf-classification-cnn/ANALYSIS.md

 ### How would I continue optimizing

-I do not have the resources to create new images, and that is the reason why I am stopping where I currently am.
-I could do data augmentation, but as I already applied it to my own model, there is no major improvement to be done.
+I do not have the resources to create new images and that is the reason why I am stopping where I currently am.
+I could do data augmentation but as I already applied it to my own model, there is no major improvement to be done.
 However, there is still optimization that can be done, like for the user-oriented scenario, to add this strong data augmentation in the training set for all models.
-Additionally, we might work on a trade-off with the fact that there is some probability that the user uploads a suboptimal image.
-For example, every 10 images consist of a suboptimal image, and this does change in model choosing.
-Does the answer change if we have more suboptimal images, and where is the trade-off, as we know that for the clean original test set the ResNet model performs the best, whereas for the user test set the EfficientNet model performs the best?
+Additionally, we might work on a trade-off with the fact that there exists some probability that the user uploads a suboptimal image.
+For example, every 10th images consist of a suboptimal image, and this does change in model choosing?
+Does the answer change if we have more suboptimal images, and where is the trade-off, as we know that, for the clean original test set, the ResNet model performs the best whereas for the user test set the EfficientNet model performs the best?